 This article may contain affiliate / compensated links.
 For more information, please see my disclaimer here.

-What are fun things to do while pregnant??
+What are fun and creative things to do while pregnant??

 While pregnancy can be a very beautiful and exciting time for moms-to-be, it also comes with its drawbacks.
 Most pregnant women experience some sort of pregnancy symptoms such as morning sickness, heartburn, back pain, etc. Plus, pregnancy comes with plenty of restrictions!
 Things you can’t eat, drink or do!
 All this can really dampen your mood before baby arrives.